 Similar shortfalls also exist for critical care nurses.
 Clearly, the current direct staffing model of ICU care delivery is not sustainable to meet these challenges.
 There is an urgent need to bring a new dimension to the critical care for delivering outstanding care and improving patient outcomes.

 Virtual ICU Surveillance offers an innovative solution to the intensivist shortage.
-Rather than tying intensivists to a single location, it combines near real-time clinical surveillance capabilities with state-of-the-art telemedicine technology to allow one intensivist to monitor multiple patients across multiple, geographically dispersed ICUs using data gathered by on-site medical devices.
+Rather than tying intensivists to a single location, it combines streaming clinical surveillance capabilities with state-of-the-art telemedicine technology to allow one intensivist to monitor multiple patients across multiple, geographically dispersed ICUs using data gathered by on-site medical devices.
 Virtual ICU Surveillance not only provides coverage when no intensivist is on-site; it also provides a level of redundancy to help reduce the risk of adverse events among a hospital’s most vulnerable patients.

 Clinical surveillance capabilities and advanced smart alarms allow remote clinicians to focus on clinically actionable conditions and facilitates potential early intervention.
 Virtual ICU Surveillance also is designed to operate in concert with the health systems existing